Christians, Hindus are victims of vote-bank politics: BJP | Politics

 Such politics, the saffron party said, is being playedout by the Congress-led UDF and the CPI(M)-led LDF.

+Later, Surendran told reporters that while the UDF isallegedly controlled by communal outfits like Indian UnionMuslim League (IUML) and Jamaat-e-Islami, the ruling LDF isguided by radical organisations like the Popular Front ofIndia (PFI).'' ''Both the rival political fronts are controlled bycommunal forces and this will be a key campaign issue in thecoming Assembly polls,'' he said.

-His statement comes a week after three cardinals ofRoman Catholic Church, including two top priests from Kerala,met Prime Minister Narendra Modi in New Delhi, raisingissues being faced by the Christian faithfuls.
+Referring to the recent meeting of three cardinals ofRoman Catholic Church, including two top priests from Kerala,with Narendra Modi in New Delhi, Surendran claimed during themeeting that they had conveyed to the Prime Minister aboutthe alleged stark discrimination being meted out to them inthe state by the administration.

-The issues included the one on disparities indistribution of minority funds and reservation to DalitChristians.
+''Both the majority community and the Christian communityare subjected to discrimination under the rule of both theLDF and the UDF, which are under the control of the Muslimcommunal outfits,'' the BJP leader said.

+Also, he lashed out at the Congress by alleging that theparty-led UDF was fully under the control of the MuslimLeague and its major decisions are taken by Panakkad Thangalfamily -- the political and spiritual leaders of IUML.

-He hinted that the central agencies' probe is centredaround the Chief Minister, four Ministers and the AssemblySpeaker and their role would be revealed during theinvestigation.
+He hinted that the central agencies' probe is centeredaround the Chief Minister, four Ministers and the AssemblySpeaker and their role would be revealed during theinvestigation.

-Launching an attack on the state government overcorruption, Surendran alleged that the state protocoldepartment had provided special consideration for somenotorious foreign citizens and those accused ofsmuggling of gold and dollar.
+Launching an attack on the state government overcorruption, Surendran alleged that the state protocoldepartment had provided special consideration for somenotorious foreign citizens and those accused of smuggling ofgold and dollars.

 The state is in the grip of corrupt politicians,Surendran alleged.